GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-automated/index.md

 In the remaining modules, we shift gears from designing and building to testing for accessibility.
 We'll utilize a three-step testing process that includes automated, manual, and assistive technology testing tools and techniques.
-We'll use the same demo throughout these testing modules to progress the webpage from inaccessible to accessible.
+We'll use the same demo throughout these testing modules to progress the web page from inaccessible to accessible.

 Each test—automated, manual, and assistive tech—is critical to achieving the